Motorcyclist killed after colliding with car that was allegedly street racing

 The crash happened at Brewster Avenue near 76th Street around 1 a.m.
 Sunday.

-Police say two vehicles were street racing when the motorcyclist was hit head-on by one of the vehicles.
+Police say a Mitsubishi and a Subaru were street racing when the motorcyclist was hit head-on by one of the vehicles.

-The motorcyclist was declared dead at the scene.
+The 45-year-old motorcyclist was declared dead at the scene.

-Police say the driver of the vehicle that hit the motorcycle is being questioned by police.
+Police say the driver of the Mitsubishi that hit the motorcycle is being questioned by police.

-They say the driver of the second vehicle involved in the apparent street race fled from the scene.
+They say the driver of the Subaru fled from the scene.

 ------